-6.14 Discharge of Business from the Notice Paper
+6.15 Discharge of Business from the Notice Paper

-- (1) A notice of motion and an Order of the Day, other than for the consideration of a Bill, will be discharged from the Notice Paper after it has been listed for 20 consecutive sitting days. - (2) This Standing Order does not apply to business initiated by Ministers.
+(1) A notice of motion and an Order of the Day, other than for the consideration of a Bill, will be discharged from the Notice Paper after it has been listed for 20 consecutive sitting days.

+(2) This Standing Order does not apply to business currently standing in a Minister's name.

-6.15 Revival of dropped Motions and Orders
+6.16 Revival of dropped Motions and Orders

-If a motion or Order of the Day drops off the Notice Paper owing to --
+If a motion or Order of the Day drops off the Notice Paper owing to -